Address: 84 Frensham Road, Frensham, Farnham, Surrey GU10 3AH

 Religious Affiliation: Church of England: All faiths welcome

 Entrance Procedure: Non-selective.
-Tour with headmaster followed by taster day.
+Tour with Admissions Registrar followed by taster day.
 Reports requested from current school.

 Email: [email protected]